 This page contains tools and resources to help you plan and hold creative actions in your community.
 You can also contact us directly if you would like some help.
 Once you have a date set for your event, make sure and submit the details on our Actions page.
 It will then be listed here as well as on other coalition websites.
 And don’t forget to set up a Facebook event page.
 This is one of the best ways to get the word out and promote your action to a wide cross section of people.

-Since the TPP has been negotiated in secret, the summer goal was simply to educate as many people as possible about the TPP.
+Since the TPP has been negotiated in secret, the goal is to educate as many people as possible about the TPP.
 In order to mobilize people to organize educational events, we called for #TPPTuesdays, weekly actions to draw attention to the trade agreement.
-This doesn’t mean every action had to be on a Tuesday.
-People decided what worked best for their local area or organization.
-The goal was to be visible and to educate.
+This doesn’t mean every action has to be on a Tuesday.
+People decide what works best for their local area or organization.
+The goal is to be visible and to educate.